-Norms in agrarian societies of developing countries are difficult to gather into a single concept - 'non-state', 'non-market', 'traditional', 'village', unwritten, 'informal' and so on.
-As underscored by Sindzingre (2006c) these words are often misleading, and 'unwritten' appears to be the most appropriate word.
+Norms in agrarian societies of developing countries are difficult to gather into a single concept - 'non-state', 'non-market', 'traditional', 'village', 'informal' and so on.
+These words are often misleading, and 'unwritten' appears to be the most appropriate qualifier (Sindzingre 2006c).
 These norms organise rural economies at the territorial, village, lineage, household, individual, levels.
-Causalities are as complex as elsewhere, and as noticed by Udry about these rural societies the directions of causalities remain unclear between norms and behaviour.
-Development economics has a taste for functionalism, but the variety of social norms and the room for manoeuvre of individual beliefs and behaviour vis-à-vis these norms in small societies make it difficult to explain them only in functionalist ways and with gametheoretic concepts, e.g., as outcomes of repeated interaction, strategic behaviour and incentives.
+Causalities between norms and behaviour are as complex as elsewhere in rural societies.
+Development economics has a taste for functionalism: the variety of social norms and the room for manoeuvre of individual beliefs and behaviour vis-à-vis these norms in small societies, however, make it difficult to explain them only in functionalist ways and with game-theoretic concepts, e.g., as outcomes of repeated interaction, strategic behaviour and incentives.

 Institutions and social norms in developing countries may be efficient and prevent coordination failure (Nissanke and Sindzingre 2005).
-In village economies, small territories, small groups, norms are devised in order to cope with uncertainty.

-Uncertainty is a notion that is particularly important in developing countries, because of poverty and political and economic instability.
+In village economies (small territories, small groups), norms are devised in order to cope with uncertainty.
+Uncertainty is a notion that is particularly important in developing countries, because of poverty and political and economic instability (Berry 1993).
 In the poorest developing countries the weakness of the state - its absence or 'capture' by private interest groups - hinders one of its core functions, the provision of macro stability for transactions.
-As shown by Sara Berry (1993), the environment is characterised by uncertainty, e.g., on prices of goods, on which institutions prevail because several sets of norms may overlap that stem from ethnic affiliations, the modern state, and so on.
+The environment is characterised by uncertainty, e.g., on which institutions prevail because several sets of norms may overlap that stem from ethnic affiliations, the modern state, and so on.
 Uncertainty may exist on the very existence of markets, which is an ex ante uncertainty as to which norms will prevail, market or non market (for example nepotism).